Kenai Peninsula Tourism Marketing Council

 After three months into our engagement, we noticed something suspicious during monthly reporting.
 Keywords for athletic shoes and adult related content were being attributed to the website, with remarkable growth in rankings over more pertinent keywords.

 Approximately two years prior to our engagement with KPTMC, a hacker had created a keylogger to detect passwords on entry to the site.
-Once the hacker detected a higher than usual volume on the website, they returned to fill the site with malicious code, hidden keywords and dozens of pages with pornography.
+Once the hacker detected a higher than usual volume on the website, they returned to fill the site with malicious code, hidden keywords and dozens of pages of inappropriate content.
 Google sent a warning that the website would be blacklisted if the issues were not repaired.

 We worked quickly to block the hacker from accessing the website while simultaneously removing the mechanism to hide the pages and keywords.
 The site was scrubbed, and the site’s standing with Google was salvaged.
 Following this cleanse, keyword ranking made remarkable improvements across the board and our pay-per-click campaigns resumed their stellar performance.